Can Machines Philosophize?: Assessing the views of machines

-In our work, we compare the philosophical views of humans, such as physicists and philosophers of science, with those of machines.
-To that end, we rely on ChatGPT, arguably one of the most popular AI technology.
-ChatGPT is a generative, large-language AI model based on the generative pre-trained transformer 3.5 (GPT-3.5) that is capable of text responses to natural language prompts.
+To compare the philosophical views of humans with those of machines, we rely on large language models.
 Through prompt engineering, we configure this AI engine to impersonate each of the 535 humans participating in the survey of Henne and coworkers \cite{Henne2024}.
 Our prompt is composed of two parts.
 In the first part, the AI persona, whether a physicist or philosopher of science, is generated on the basis of the background information collected for the respective human counterpart.
 In the second part, the resulting AI persona is required to rate their agreement with each of the 30 statements listed in Table \ref{Table-1}, using the exact same formulation of the question that was proposed to the human participants in the survey of Henne and coworkers \cite{Henne2024}.
 Our methodology is schematically summarized in Figure \ref{Figure-1}.
 For example, the prompt used to instruct the AI engine to impersonate an experimental physicist conducting applied research, with more than 3 years of experience since the beginning of their PhD, and working in the field of nuclear and particle physics, is as follows: